Our StoryAuthor: Ivonne Lizarazo

 Lupe & Holly

-Our dear friend Lupe Galluccio, 24, was an incredible professional surfer and just the best human being all around.
-Lupe surfed competitively all around the world from a young age and she was loved by everyone she met along the way.
-She touched so many hearts and left a lasting impression on those that were lucky enough to come in contact with her light.
+Our dear friend Lupe Isabel Galluccio, 24, was an incredible professional surfer and just the best human being all around.
+Lupe surfed competitively all around the world from a young age and she was loved by everyone that was lucky enough to meet her along the way.
+She touched so many hearts and left a lasting impression on those that came in contact with her light.
 She shined so bright that it was impossible to miss her in a crowd or forget her once having met.
 You instantly fell in love with her big smile and genuine compassionate heart.
 She always had a way of making everyone she met feel incredibly special and loved in her presence.
 She was a lover of life and celebrated it every chance she had.
 I can still hear the mischievous silly way she would giggle.
 Her big hugs were legendary and are sorely missed.
 Lupe lost her battle with bipolar disorder on February 23rd 2017.

-The other gentle and kind soul was my best friend Annie Schuller’s beautiful daughter Holly Ann Ambrosait, 23.
+The other gentle and kind soul was Holly Ann Ambrosait, 23.
 Holly was a sweet, talented girl who loved animals, photography, playing guitar, singing and writing songs.
-She always had such an innocent childlike soul but Holly struggled with depression even as a child.
-Her father, Artie Ambrosait, took his own life when she was just 8 years old.
-Holly and her family were making plans to move to Sarasota looking for a fresh start at life.
-They knew that Holly would thrive in a beautiful and more healing environment like SRQ.
+She had an innocent childlike soul but Holly struggled with depression ever since her father Artie, passed away.
+Artie Ambrosait, took his own life when she was just 8 years old and the impression that left on her impresionable mind consumed her.
+Holly and her family were making plans to move to Florida looking for a fresh start at life.
+They knew that Holly would thrive in a beautiful and more healing environment if she was given the chance.
 Unfortunately their plans were cut short when Holly’s boyfriend Chris Lorous was tragically killed in a motorcycle accident on May 10th 2016.
 That was more than Holly could ever bear.
 Holly lost her battle with depression on May 18th 2016 and passed away just days after attending Chris’s wake.

 In Memory of Chris Louros